HATTER-LONG/glibc_Learnging/Doc/02_内存管理/02_Ptmalloc初始化分析.md

       ((((unsigned long) (sz)) >> 18) <= 2) ?
 124 + (((unsigned long) (sz)) >> 18) :\
       126)

-    // XXX It remains to be seen whether it is good to keep the widths of
+    /*
-    // XXX the buckets the same or whether it should be scaled by a factor
+        It remains to be seen whether it is good to keep the widths of the buckets the same or whether it should be scaled by a factor of two as well.
-    // XXX of two as well.
+    */
     #define largebin_index_64(sz)                                                \
       (((((unsigned long) (sz)) >> 6) <= 48) ?
 48 + (((unsigned long) (sz)) >> 6) :\
       ((((unsigned long) (sz)) >> 9) <= 20) ?
 91 + (((unsigned long) (sz)) >> 9) :\